Is your trip to Argentina rapidly approaching and you’re wondering what to wear and what to leave behind?

 Of course, there are times I’d rather not carry my heavy DSLR.
 In the city sometimes it’s best to be discreet (like when I went to a Boca game) or on long hikes in El Chalten where I can’t handle the weight.

-For those moments, I bring this Canon G7X PowerShot.
+For those trips, I bring this Canon G7X PowerShot.

-It takes high quality photos but literally fits in my pocket.
+It takes higher quality photos than a phone but literally fits in my pocket.

 Bring Multiple Memory Cards.
 You NEVER want to run out of space, I use these SanDisk Extreme cards (they’re fast and high quality).